rayuchtai/CATCapp/README.md

 ##### Side Notes:
   1. I'm not even kidding, but walking to the kitchen, looking at food I can cook but don't want to, and walking back really helps when it comes to figuring out different ways to solve an Unsolved Problem.
 May not work, but it was an idea.
+  2. The API I am using has a couple misspelled words.